henriksommerfeld/blog-hugo/content/article/2018-06-29-getting-a-divorce-from-sharepoint.md

 ## Poor Developer Experience

 In addition to the shortcomings mentioned above, I think the biggest drawback and frustration with developing on the SharePoint platform is the overall "heaviness" or "slowness".
-Being forced to have your custom assemblies in the GAC is just so cumbersum.
+Being forced to have your custom assemblies in the GAC is just so cumbersome.
 Unit testing your code when you have to constantly copy your assembly to the GAC for the test runner to notice the change, alternatively remove it from the GAC and have a broken web site while testing, is slow.

 Despite SharePoint being such a success for Microsoft, the tooling for development has been quite bad before SPFx came along (which doesn't apply here).
-Seeing _Visual Studio (Not responding)™_ freezing with a message _"Communicating with SharePoint..."_ as soon as you try to open a file from Solution Explorer is devastating.
-Anyone who has experienced both this _and_ [Hot Module Replacement][10] can testify what big of a difference it makes to have a short feedback loop when writing code.
+Seeing _Visual Studio (Not responding)™_ freezing with a message _"Communicating with SharePoint..."_ as soon as you try to open a file from Solution Explorer, is devastating.
+Anyone who has experienced both this _and_ [Hot Module Replacement][10] can testify what big of a difference it makes to have a short feedback loop when coding.

 The overall "heaviness" also means you need a multi-kilo laptop with loads of RAM and disk space to run a local SharePoint farm in virtual machines.